Fundamental Limits for Sensor-Based Control via the Gibbs Variational Principle: Task-Relevant Free Energy Bound

-The function $\Jirr(\bar{I})$ in \eqref{eq:trfe} is the \emph{irreducible task cost}: the cost remaining after accounting for the sensor's best-case information budget.\footnote{More precisely, $\Jirr(\bar{I})$ is a lower bound on the irreducible cost, since tighter bounds on $\opt{J}$ may exist.} The infimum over $\seq{u}$ optimizes the open-loop control sequence.
-The free energy $F^x_\beta(\seq{u})$ then captures the residual cost due to process noise that no open-loop input can eliminate.
-The budget $\bar{I}/\beta$ quantifies how much of this residual a feedback controller can remove given the sensor's information.
-While generally challenging to solve, \Cref{sec:convexity} discusses some situations where the infimum is tractable to compute numerically.
+The function $\Jirr(\bar{I})$ in \eqref{eq:trfe} is the \emph{irreducible task cost}: the minimum cost remaining after accounting for the sensor's information budget.\footnote{More precisely, $\Jirr(\bar{I})$ is a lower bound on the irreducible cost, since tighter bounds on $\opt{J}$ may exist.} \Cref{sec:convexity} gives conditions under which the inner minimization over $\seq{u}$ is tractable.
+The following properties of $\Jirr(\bar{I})$ are used in \Cref{sec:self-consistent} to establish the self-consistent fixed-point bound.

 \begin{proposition} Define the \emph{optimal open-loop task cost},